truzo/tomango-2018/site/content/blog/how-to-speed-up-your-website-using-svg.md

 title: "How to speed up your website - SVG"
 author: "trys"
 date: 2015-03-02 09:41:45
-excerpt: By using SVG instead of bitmaps, you can make an improvement on your website load time AND image quality. blog/categories:
+description: By using SVG instead of bitmaps, you can make an improvement on your website load time AND image quality. blog/categories:
  - tips-and-advice
  - web-design